tomasilluminati/tomasilluminati/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Tom%C3%A1s%20Illuminati-blue)](https://www.linkedin.com/in/tomasilluminati)
 [![Twitter](https://img.shields.io/twitter/follow/tomas_illuminati?style=social)](https://twitter.com/IlluminatiTomas)

 Welcome to my GitHub profile!
 I'm Tomás Illuminati, a student passionate about cybersecurity and international relations.
-I delve into the realm of technology from the perspective of cybersecurity and its relationship with international politics.
+I explore the intersection of technology and cybersecurity, particularly its relationship with international politics.

 ## About Me
 - 🔭 I’m currently learning about cybersecurity and its intersection with international relations.